 How to Start an Out-of-School Time Program

-State or Federally Funded Expanded Learning Programs in California
+or Federally Funded Expanded Learning Programs in

-Includes after school, summer, and year-round programs such as:
+Includes afterschool, summer, and year-round programs such as:

-- Afterschool Safety and Education and Safety (ASES)
+- Afterschool Safety and Education and Safety (ASES) – State Funds

-- 21st Century Community Learning Centers (21st CCLC)
+- 21st Century Community Learning Centers (21st CCLC) – Federal Funds

-Includes community based organizations, family run, private organizations, etc.
+Includes community-based organizations(CBO), family-run, private organizations, etc.